OGRECave/ogre/Docs/src/hardware-buffers.md

 tex = Ogre::TextureManager::getSingleton().createManual(
     "MyManualTexture", // Name of texture
-    "General", // Name of resource group in which the texture should be created Ogre::TEX_TYPE_2D, // Texture type
+    "General", // Name of resource group in which the texture should be created TEX_TYPE_2D, // Texture type
     256, // Width
     256, // Height
     1, // Depth (Must be 1 for two dimensional textures) 0, // No mipmaps
     PF_A8R8G8B8, // internal Pixel format hint
-    Ogre::HBU_CPU_TO_GPU // usage
+    HBU_GPU_ONLY | TU_AUTOMIPMAP // usage
 );
 ```

 This example creates a texture named *MyManualTexture* in resource group *General*.
 It is a square *two dimensional* texture, with width 256 and height 256.

 The available texture types are specified in Ogre::TextureType.
 Pixel formats are summarised in @ref Pixel-Formats.
-Note, the format specified here is only a hint.
+@note The format specified here is only a hint.
 If the hardware does not support the requested format, you will get the closest supported alternative format as returned by Ogre::TextureManager::getNativeFormat.

 In addition to the hardware buffer usages as described in Ogre::HardwareBufferUsage there are some usage flags specific to textures defined in Ogre::TextureUsage.